kidGodzilla/meeting-room-365-app-translations/README.md

 `pt.i18n.json` contributed by https://github.com/heliomoreirakk

 # Contributing

+We now use POEditor for collaboration.
+See: https://poeditor.com/join/project/Z72631KBBH

 Please open a pull request or contact support@meetingroom365.com to correct any errors, or make a request.